kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 They fit naturally in a Skill.

-## Skills Fill the Gap Between Type Safety and Architectural Judgment
+## Skills Fill the Gap Between Type Safety and Architectural Judgment { #skills-fill-gap-between }

 The compiler can reject: